Chen Shaokun

-Chen Shaokun (陈绍昆; 20 April 1921 - 10 October 2020) was a Chinese army officer and politician who served as minister of Metallurgical Industry from 1975 to 1977.
+Chen Shaokun (陈绍昆; 20 April 1921 – 10 October 2020) was a Chinese army officer and politician who served as minister of Metallurgical Industry from 1975 to 1977.
 Prior to that, he was director of Political Department of Shenyang Military Region between 1969 and 1970 and deputy political commissar of Shenyang Military Region between 1969 and 1975.

 Biography

 Chen was born in Suyu District of Suqian, Jiangsu, on April 20, 1921.
 After graduating from Suqian High School, he was admitted to Counter-Japanese Military and Political University.
-He enlisted in the Eighth Route Army in 1939, and joined the Communist Party of China in 1940.
+He enlisted in the Eighth Route Army in 1939, and joined the Chinese Communist Party in 1940.

 Second Sino-Japanese War

 In 1940, he served in Sishu County (泗沭县) as party chief and deputy captain of guerrilla force.
 After that, he became director of Politieal Division of the New 1st Group Army.

 Chinese Civil War

 In the early period of the Chinese Civil War, he was political commissar of the 15th Regiment of the 2nd Column in the Northeast People's Liberation Army and then political commissar of the 348th Regiment of the 116th Division in the 39th Group Army.
 He participated in the 1948 Battle of Jinzhou attacks led by Lin Biao and Luo Ronghuan in northeast China's Liaoning province.
 He also participated in the Pingjin campaign, Yangtze River Crossing Campaign, and Guangdong-Guangxi campaign.